Samsung/tizen-docs/docs/platform/release-notes/tizen-9-0-m2.md

 - HandDrawingEngine
   - Support for drawing engine based on vector graphics has been added.
 - Vector Graphics
-  - Improve the offscreen rendering performance of multiple shapes in lottie-player.
+  - Improve the offscreen rendering performance of multiple shapes in Lottie-player.
-  - A trim path dynamic property in lottie-player has been added.
+  - A trim path dynamic property in Lottie-player has been added.
 - Clipboard
   - Support for multi-type copy and paste.
   - A HasType in Clipboard has been added.